ReleaseQueue/wercker-step-webhook/README.md

  "WERCKER_WEBHOOK_URL" : "http://your_url"
 }
 ```
-Can e used in both "build" and "dev" pipelines and will contain the appropriate parameters.
+Can be used in both "build" and "deploy" pipelines and will contain the appropriate parameters.

+Specifying https servers based on self signed certificates, will fail the step.

 Pull requests are welcome.